WyoTech: Debt cancellation and student debt relief

 According to the National Center for Education Statistics, approximately 17-24% of WyoTech students have defaulted on their student loans.

 On June 8, 2015, the US Department of Education announced that it was developing a process that would allow former students of Corinthian schools to apply for debt relief, if they believed they were victims of fraud.
 While the Department has still not created a formal process, they have provided the outlines of what borrowers should submit if they wish to pursue debt cancellation on the Federal Student Aid website.
 In addition, the advocacy group the Debt Collective has created its own, unofficial "Defense to Repayment App" that allows former students of Corinthian and other schools accused of fraud to pursue debt cancellation.
 The applications generated through the Debt Collective's online form was cited by the Department of Education in a Federal Register notice, which said that "a need for a clearer process for potential claimants" arose due to the submission of over 1000 defense to repayment claims by "a building debt activism movement."

+WyoTech Today

+WyoTech was purchased in 2018 by Jim Mathis, and is now a family-owned company.
+Today, WyoTech has one campus open in Laramie, Wyoming.
+The school offers training in the automotive, autobody, diesel, and welding industries with 6 to 9 month courses.
+Classes run for 8 hours a day with some training being done in the shop doing hands-on work.
+The school also offers campus-managed housing and assistance with job placement after graduation through on-site career fairs and networking with employers around the country.